 - cleaning any cuts or wounds.

-- preventing cuts and scrapes by wearing appropriate clothing and footwear.
+- preventing cuts and scrapes by wearing protective clothing and footwear

-- treating any breaks in the skin, eg, due to athlete’s foot or eczema – your doctor may prescribe a medicated cream for this.
+- treating any breaks in your skin, eg, due to athlete’s foot or eczema

 - wearing gloves if working outside.

-Some people with recurring cellulitis might be prescribed low-dose long-term antibiotics to stop infections coming back.
+If you have had cellulitis more than once you might be prescribed low-dose long-term antibiotics to stop infections coming back.

 If not treated quickly, the infection can spread to other parts of the body, such as the blood, muscles and bones.

 Call 111 or go to A&E now if you have cellulitis with:

 - a very high temperature or you feel hot and shivery

 - confusion, dizziness or disorientation